Genez-io/genezio-landing-page/content/posts/metamask-genezio-login.md

 })
 ```

 Once again, you can explore the full code of the frontend [here](https://github.com/Genez-io/genezio-examples/tree/main/typescript/metamask-auth/client).
-It is straight forward React code and you can follow the comments for more information.
+It is straightforward React code and you can follow the comments for more information.

 ## Backend overview